erikk03/seeSea/README.md

 The platform leverages **AIS (Automatic Identification System)** data to support real-time vessel location tracking, zone violation alerts, and fleet management functionality.
 This system aims to improve maritime situational awareness and supports secure, and scalable monitoring for various user roles.

+## 📸 Check out the app in action!

+You can find screenshots and showcase images [here](https://github.com/erikk03/seeSea/tree/main/docs/app-showcase)

 ## 🎯 Assignment Objectives

 As defined in the assignment, the goal was to develop a complete web platform with the following phases: